 October 8, 1927 – Ben Hur: A Tale of the Christ is released.
 There are several sequences depicting topless maidens laying out flowers during a parade that cause a stir.

 1928 – Films from this year are frequently part talkies or silent films re-released with talking parts added.
 It is widely believed in the industry that silent films will continue as an art form moving forward, with some pictures being silents, others being hybrid, and others being talkies.
 Over the next two years, though, the public demand for talking pictures would squash such notions.

 April 29, 1928 – Honor Bound is released.
 The movie, now lost, is probably only now remembered as the first screen appearance of an extra known as Harlean Harlow Carpenter– later to be known more widely as Jean Harlow.

 July 21, 1928 – The Mating Call is released.
-In it, star Renee Adoree goes skinny dipping and wears sheer lingerie home afterward.
+In it, star Renee Adoree goes skinny dipping and wears nigh-translucent lingerie home afterward.

-October 23, 1928 – The Radio Corporation of America (RCA), having sought an outlet for its sound-on-film technology, created the Radio-Keith-Orpheum holding company.
-This combined the Keith-Albee-Orpehum theater chain and Film Booking Offices production studio into the new studio, RKO Pictures.
+October 23, 1928 – The Radio Corporation of America (RCA), having sought an outlet for its sound-on-film technology, creates the Radio-Keith-Orpheum holding company.
+This combined the Keith-Albee-Orpehum theater chain and Film Booking Offices production studio into the new motion picture studio, RKO Pictures.